 Listings AKA Citations AKA Local Stuff

 If you do any type of Local SEO, then you are already familiar with Google My Business.
-This is Google’s tool for businesses to manage their online presence across Google, including Search and Maps.
-If you do a search for your hotel on mobile it should pop up in your results.
+This is Google's tool for businesses to manage their online presence across Google, including Search and Maps.
+If you search for your hotel on mobile, it should pop up in your results.
 It will look like this:

-Google is smart, like, really smart.
-There are however, limitations to their smartness.
+Google is smart, like, brilliant.
+There are, however, limitations to their smartness.
 Much of the Google luster has come from computers and algorithms.
-You have to realize that even though computers can do a lot, there is also much that they cannot do.
+You have to realize that even though machines can do a lot, there is also much that they cannot do.
 That is where structured data comes into play.

 Structured data is a way to add some extra content to the elements that are on your website.
-If added properly, it will make your organic search listing stand out.
-An example of review schema:
+If inserted correctly, it will make your organic search listing stand out.

 Are you a business?
 Use structured markup!
 Does your hotel have a physical location?
 I sure hope so.
 Use structured markup!
 Do you host events in your meeting spaces?
 Use structured markup!
 Do you have reviews!
 Use structured markup!